lrojas75/JSBootcamp/README.md

 ```

 ## Debug
-'debugger' keyword inside js code causes the browser to pause execution wherever that keyword is found
+**debugger** keyword inside js code causes the browser to pause execution wherever that keyword is found
 and opens the browser's debugging tools.

 ## UUID
 File /utilities/uuidv4.js contains a library to create uuids.
-The function to call is uuidv4().
+The function to call is **uuidv4()**.
 Create the file with the content of uuidv4.js and import it into the project.

 ## Sync data